SirErka/dotfiles-hyprland/README.md

 waybar
 hyprland
 swww
-hypridle (you'll probably be fine without this if you changed a few lines of the hyprland config) kitty wofi
+hypridle (you'll probably be fine without this if you change a few lines of the hyprland config) kitty wofi
 ```

-TO-DO:
+TODOS:
 - ~~Add keybinds for screenshots (I'm too lazy)~~ (done)
 - Actually have a functioning lock screen
 - A little polishing here and there